kubernetes/ingress-gce/docs/admin.md

 __Behind another Ingress__: Sometimes it is desirable to deploy a stack of Ingresses, like the GCE Ingress -> nginx Ingress -> application.
-You might want to do this because the GCE HTTP lb offers some features that the GCE network LB does not, like a global static IP or CDN, but doesn't offer all the features of nginx, like URL rewriting or redirects.
+You might want to do this because the GCE HTTP LB offers some features that the GCE network LB does not, like a global static IP or CDN, but doesn't offer all the features of nginx, like URL rewriting or redirects.